openmpf/openmpf.github.io/docs/docs/Development-Environment-Guide.md

 # Overview

 The following instructions are for setting up an environment for building and running OpenMPF outside of Docker.
-They serve as a reference for developers who want develop the Workflow Manager web application itself and perform end-to-end integration testing.
+They serve as a reference for developers who want to develop the Workflow Manager web application itself and perform end-to-end integration testing.

 If your environment is behind a proxy server, please refer to the [Proxy Configuration](#proxy-configuration) and [SSL Inspection](#ssl-inspection) appendix sections before continuing.
 Keep them in mind throughout this guide and perform the configuration steps as necessary.